Semiotics & Future Studies

 - engage with diverse cultural, religious, and linguistic contexts of ministry through a cross-cultural field experience

-From the outset of the program, students are paired with an individual faculty advisor who helps them develop and focus their areas of specialization in the customized courses.
-Faculty advisors ensure the academic integrity of their students’ work by helping them to sharpen their critical thinking, writing and source-documentation skills.
+From the outset of the program, students are paired with an individual faculty advisor who helps them develop and focus their areas of specialization in a series of 'customized courses'.
+Faculty advisors ensure the academic integrity of their students’ work and sharpen their critical thinking, writing and source-documentation skills.
 Faculty advisors go on to serve as their students’ dissertation advisors.

 The track features an approach to academics that engages a variety of venues that are experiential, participatory, image-driven, and connective.
 It utilizes a mentor-based, cohort-driven model that values relationship.
-As such, faculty, staff and cohort peers comprise the heart of the program.
+Mentor, advisor, instructor, and cohort-peer connections comprise the heart of the program.

-Students participate in three face-to-face 'advance' experiences in Orlando, FL, Oxford, UK, and Orcas Island, WA.
-They meet for a reseach course, visit in-person with their advisor, and join Leonard Sweet for a number of learning sessions.
+Students participate in three face-to-face 'advance' experiences in Portland, OR, Cambridge, United Kingdom, and Orcas Island, WA.
+They meet for a research course, visit in-person with their advisor, and join Leonard Sweet for a number of learning sessions.
 Learn more...

 Online and Hybrid

 The delivery system for the track utilizes a hybrid delivery model.
-Students participate in several conferences, receive personal mentoring from Dr. Sweet and select faculty advisors, engage in ongoing online interactivity with cohort members and professors, and engage in reading, reflection, research, and writing.
+Students participate in several conferences or other 'field research' experiences, receive personal mentoring from Dr. Sweet and select faculty advisors, engage in ongoing online interactivity with cohort members and professors, and engage in reading, reflection, research, and writing.

-Students meet weekly with Len Sweet for synchronous chats in SpotOn3D at an island online learning community called 'Mag Mell'.
+Students meet weekly with Len Sweet for synchronous chats in GoToMeeting.

 - George Fox Evangelical Seminary